nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 254
 00:15:10,817 --> 00:15:12,718
-[SPEAKER_00]: I mean, building through here, we got the
+[SPEAKER_00]: I mean, billing through here, we got the

 255
 00:15:12,698 --> 00:15:15,596